Soon, the Yavapai County redistricting marathon will come to a end when the Board of Supervisors selects a map Monday, Aug. 22.

-Map C, however, will be favored by Cornville residents because it keeps them all together and instead pairs Sedona and the Village of Oak Creek with Camp Verde, Lake Montezuma, McGuireville, Cherry and potions of Prescott Valley.
-Sedona and Village residents, on the other hand, might not be happy with being split from the solely Verde Valley district.
+Map C pairs Sedona and the Village of Oak Creek with Camp Verde, Lake Montezuma, McGuireville, Cherry and portions of Prescott Valley.

 The remainder of the Verde Valley makes up a second district.